sameershukla/JavaFPLearning/README.md

 # Overview

 The Repository is a compendium of Java-based Functional Programming examples aimed at enhancing your comprehension of the concepts and facilitating your eventual implementation of them.
+The examples in this repo doesn't contains the examples of how to use obvious map, filter, reduce, instead it focuses on writing efficient functional code.
 Throughout this course, you will gain a solid understanding of Functional programming concepts, starting from the fundamentals and progressing to more advanced topics.
 You will learn how to write Higher Order Functions in Java and how to leverage Function Chaining to produce elegant and efficient code.
 Additionally, you will explore Function Currying, Partial Functions, and Monads.
 One noteworthy aspect of this course is that it includes a variety of practical examples, which will be incredibly beneficial for your learning experience.